Luba people: Post-colonial era

-In 1960 the Belgians, faced with rising demand for independence and an end to colonial rule, granted independence to the Democratic Republic of the Congo.
-That same year Katanga Province, which was home to a considerable number of Luba, attempted to secede under Moise Tshombe as the State of Katanga.
+In 1960, the Belgians, faced with rising demand for independence and an end to colonial rule, granted independence to the Democratic Republic of the Congo.
+That same year, Katanga Province, which was home to a considerable number of Luba, attempted to secede under Moise Tshombe as the State of Katanga.
 The Luba were divided, with one faction under Ndaye Emanuel supporting the secession, and another under Kisula Ngoye supporting the central government.

-The United Nations peacekeepers in Congo, as part of the ONUC force came into conflict with the Luba.
-On the 8th of November, 1960 a patrol of Irish soldiers were ambushed outside Niemba.
-In the fighting, the Irish soldiers reportedly killed dozens of Baluba with their firearms, and 9 of the 11 Irish were beaten or stabbed to death.
-Afterwards, lurid stories were told of tribesmen mutilating and even eating the bodies of the soldiers were told.
-To this day, in Ireland the word Baluba is derogatively used to describe someone not in control of themselves.
+United Nations peacekeepers in Congo, as part of the ONUC force came into conflict with the Luba.
+On 8 November 1960, an Irish Army patrol was ambushed outside Niemba.
+In the fighting, the Irish soldiers killed 25 Baluba with their firearms, and 9 of the 11 Irish were killed.

 When Tshombe's breakaway regime collapsed in 1965, Kisula Ngoye became the liaison between the Luba people and the central government.

 Religion

 Traditional

 The traditional religious beliefs of the Luba people included the concept of a Shakapanga or a Universal Creator, a Leza or the Supreme Being, a natural world and a supernatural world.
 The supernatural world was where Bankambo (ancestral spirits) and Bavidye (other spirits) lived, and what one joined the afterlife if one lived an Mwikadilo Muyampe (ethical life).
 The Luba religions accepts the possibility of communion between the living and the dead.

 The religious life included prayers, community singing, dances, offerings, rites of passage rituals and invocations.
 These rituals and services had intermediaries for rites such as Nsengha or Kitobo (priests).
 In addition, for anxiety and ailments, a Nganga or Mfwintshi (healer) were in service who would perform Lubuko (divination).
 The religious thought did not limit itself to rituals, but included ideas of a good personhood, good heart, dignity for others and self-respect.
 The religious code of civil life and goodness affected the Luba social life.